Sahrawi Arab Democratic Republic: Government structure

+The Sahrawi Arab Democratic Republic is officially a one-party presidential republic that incorporates elements of a parliamentary system.

 Since August 1982, the highest office of the republic has been the President of the Sahrawi Arab Democratic Republic, a post held by the secretary-general of the Polisario Front, presently Brahim Ghali, who appoints the Prime Minister, presently Bouchraya Hammoudi Bayoun.
-The SADR's government structure consists of a Council of Ministers (a cabinet led by the Prime Minister), a judicial branch (with judges appointed by the President) and the parliamentary Sahrawi National Council (SNC; the present speaker is Khatri Addouh).
-Since its inception in 1976, the various constitutional revisions have transformed the republic from an ad hoc managerial structure into something approaching an actual governing apparatus.
+The SADR's government structure consists of a Council of Ministers (a cabinet led by the Prime Minister), a judicial branch (with judges appointed by the President) and the parliamentary Sahrawi National Council (SNC; the present speaker is Hamma Salama).
+Since its inception in 1976, the various constitutional revisions have transformed the republic from an ad hoc managerial structure into something approaching a governing apparatus.
 From the late 1980s the parliament began to take steps to institute a division of powers and to disentangle the republic's structures from those of the Polisario Front, although without clear effect to date.

 Its various ministries are responsible for a variety of services and functions.
 The judiciary, complete with trial courts, appeals courts and a supreme court, operates in the same areas.
 As a government-in-exile, many branches of government do not fully function, and has affected the constitutional roles of the institutions.
 Institutions parallel to government structures also have arisen within the Polisario Front, which is fused with the SADR's governing apparatus, and with operational competences overlapping between these party and governmental institutions and offices.
 A 2012 report mentioned the existence of the Sahrawi Bar Association.
 In 2016, the bar association (going by the name Union of Sahrawi Lawyers) issued a report calling for the implementation of political and civil rights.
 Unfortunately, there is no clear indication as to how certain demographic groups, such as women, have fared in the legal field.

 The SNC is weak in its legislative role, having been instituted as a mainly consultative and consensus-building institution, but it has strengthened its theoretical legislative and controlling powers during later constitutional revisions.
 Among other things, it has added a ban on the death penalty to the constitution, and brought down the government in 1999 through a vote of no-confidence.

 The Sahrawi National Council is composed of 53 members, all from the Popular Front for the Liberation of Saguia el-Hamra and Río de Oro.

 Military

-The Sahrawi People's Liberation Army is the defence force of the Sahrawi Arab Democratic Republic and previously served as the armed wing of the Polisario Front prior to the foundation of the Republic.
+The Sahrawi People's Liberation Army is the Army of the Sahrawi Arab Democratic Republic and previously served as the armed wing of the Polisario Front prior to the foundation of the state.

 Economy

-The SADR in its controlled territories uses the Sahrawi Peseta although the majority of the country uses the Moroccan Dirham.
+The official currency of the SADR is the Sahrawi peseta, though, in practice, the Algerian dinar and Mauritanian ouguiya are the main currencies used within the controlled territories.
+The Moroccan dirham is also accepted, though it is mainly only used in the Moroccan-occupied territories.

 Demographics

 Religion

-The predominant religion practised in Sahrawi territories is Islam.